jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 pass the name of the file as the final command line argument to `markdown-command`.
 Note that in the latter case, you will only be able to run `markdown-command` from buffers which are visiting a file.

+`markdown-command-needs-filename`

+:   Boolean, default: `nil`.

+    Set to `t` if the program specified as `markdown-command` needs the filename to be soecified as a command line argument, rather than reading the content from the standard input (`stdin`).

 ## Customization